 This example will show you how to insert CSV data into MySQL database table directly.
-So we are going to create insert SQL statement for inserting data individually or we will also load the csv data directly into the MySQL table.
+So I am going to create insert SQL statement for inserting data individually or I will also load the csv data directly into the MySQL table.

 CSV means Comma Separated Value, so it’s a plain text data.
 Each line of the file is data record.
 Each record consists of one or more fields separated by commas.
 Each line of data record is terminated by new line.

 To insert csv data into MySQL database table you need to create database and table in MySQL server.

 You need to prepare csv file to have the fields in the same order as the MySQL table fields.